 Occupational Employment and Wages reports that as of May 2013 the average salary was $17.13 per hour, and the average salary for a year is $35,640.
 In doing the math, that is based on a 40-hour workweek.

-Statistics show how location may, not necessarily dictate, but influence the salary for a this job.
+Statistics show how location may influence, but not necessarily dictate, the salary for this job.
 This is seen by the information given for various areas of the country.

 The top paying states and their average annual salaries are New Hampshire ($43,810), Alaska ($43,330), Minnesota ($42,900), Massachusetts ($41,910), and Connecticut ($40,730).